emojicode/emojicode.github.io/src/guides/allegro.md

 🏷 display 🔤Cookie Monster Game🔤
 ```

 That’s good moment to test if things are working so far.
-If we however compiled
+If we, however,
-and ran this program know we wouldn’t see much due to the fact that program
+compiled and ran this program know we wouldn’t see much due to the fact that
-would create a display and immediately terminate.
-So we’ll tell it to wait
+program would create a display and immediately terminate.
+So we’ll tell it to
-for a few seconds after the display was created:
+wait for a few seconds after the display was created:

 ```
-🍩⏳💈 10
+🍩⏲💈 10_000_000
 ```

+Don’t worry, ⏲ takes the number of microseconds to wait.
+And 10,000,000
+microseconds are only 10 seconds.
 Save the file, compile it and run it.
+You
-You should see something similar to this:
+should see something similar to this:

 <img src="/docs/static/img/cookiemonster1.png" width="300">

 Not very impressive, is it?
 Let’s do something more interesting and draw some
 cookies onto the screen.
 [Download](https://github.com/emojicode/cookie-monster
 -game/raw/master/cookie.png) a cookie image from here, copy it into the
-same directory as the program.
+directory in which your program is stored.

 In order to display the image on the screen, it must be loaded as a bitmap
 first.
 Fortunately there’s a 🖼 - that’s the bitmap class – initializer that
 can exactly do that.
-It’s called 📄 takes a path to the image and is also marked
+It’s called 📄 takes a path to the image and is declared
-with 🍬 – it will return Nothingness if the path is invalid or the given file
-is not an image.
-Still believing we live in a fail-safe, we skip error checking
-once again:
+like this:

+You certainly noted the `🚨🌩`, which indicates that the initializer might
+return an error instead of a bitmap object.
+We must deal with this possibly
+arising error and do so by simply assuming that there will never be an error:

 ```
-🍦 cookieBmp 🍺🔷🖼📄 🔤cookie.png🔤
+🍦 cookieBmp 🚇🔷🖼📄 🔤cookie.png🔤
 ```

+The `🚇` tells the compiler that we are sure there will never be an error.
+(If
+in reality there is an error the program will simply crash.
+Not very elegant.)
+For brevity, let's leave it at that.
+But make sure that you properly handle
+errors in a real application.

 Now that we’ve the bitmap, we’ll draw it onto the screen:

 ```
-🍩🚿🏔 🔷🎨🆕 255 255 255 255
+🚿 app 🔷🎨🆕 255 255 255 255
-🍩📼🏔 cookieBmp 500 500
+📼 app cookieBmp 500 500
-🍩🎦🏔️
+🎦 app
 ```

-Make sure you place this code *before* `🍩⏳💈 10` or you won’t see everything.
+Make sure you place this code *before* `🍩⏲💈 10_000_000` or you won’t see
-If everything goes well, you should see a tasty cookie in the center of the
+anything.
+If everything goes well, you should see a tasty cookie in front of a
-display in front of a white background.
+white background, neatly centered in the display.

-Wondering what’s going on ’cause that’s a bunch of strange type method calls?
+Wondering what’s going on ’cause that’s a bunch of method calls?
+Well, these are
-Well, these are a strange bunch of type method calls but these are all very
-important drawing functions.
+all important drawing functions.
 And they all have one thing in common: They are
-type methods and draw to the current drawing target.
-By creating a display
+methods called on our `app` and draw to the current drawing target.
+By creating
-we’ve created a drawing target which was then also set as the current drawing
+a display we’ve created a drawing target which was then also set as the current
-target.
+drawing target.

 The 🚿 type method fills the entire drawing target with the given color which
 was here created by providing RGBA values.
 The 📼 method then draws a bitmap